 The question we’re all wondering: What martial arts styles fit those Madlanders and other low-fantasy characters?
 We’ve got super-tough PCs armed with plenty of points to spend on fightin’ stuff.
 Bring on the styles!

-Martial Arts for 4e offers interesting starting points, including Hoplomachia and Viking Spear Fighting.
+Martial Arts (MA) for 4e offers interesting starting points, including Hoplomachia and Viking Spear Fighting.
 But like most styles in the book, these are geared toward soldiers or other dedicated fighters.
-Martial Arts doesn’t much delve into combat packages for hunters who mainly target wild game, with defense against deadlier foes a secondary pursuit.
+MA doesn’t much delve into combat packages for hunters who mainly target wild game, with defense against deadlier foes a secondary pursuit.
 Packages for such non-dedicated fighters would likely leave out fancy unarmed moves, martial mysticism, “exotic” weapons, and probably even shields.
 In the Mad Lands setting, anything involving horseback action or armed formations also looks unneeded.

 Unarmed styles – even unarmed combat skills – similarly call for thought.
 Brawling and Wrestling are fine for any Madlander, and will be useful against the occasional outlaw, foreigner, drunk, or even weak monster.
 But where the setting’s real dangers are concerned, getting into close combat is lunacy.
 Testing Karate or Judo on a Headless will leave you limbless.

 Seen from that standpoint, no style in MA looks like a perfect fit for our hunter/defenders.
 Which is maybe as it should be.
 The fighting skills of a non-warrior, even if impressively high-level, don’t necessarily constitute a codified martial arts style.
-In game terms, I suggest building a hunter/part-time village defender using appropriate combat skills, techniques, and perks, but without the nifty GURPS 4e invention that ties such skills into a single entity: the Style Familiarity perk (MA p49).
+In game terms, I suggest building a hunter/part-time village defender using appropriate combat skills, techniques, and perks, but without the GURPS 4e invention that ties such skills into a single entity: the Style Familiarity perk (MA p.
+49).
 This fighter lacks a codified stance and tactics that can be anticipated by others in the know, which is actually a small benefit.
 But she also loses out on the style benefits of Cultural Familiarity, the associated Claim to Hospitality, and the added ability to buy Style Perks.
 This all seems very appropriate for our hunter/defender, and it saves her a character point that she can drop into another vital survival skill.

 So don’t be too eager to buy a style.
 Remember that PCs without a style can still buy perks, just not as many: a suggested 1 style perk per 20 points in combat skills (from MA), plus 1 per 25 character points (Power-Ups 2 – Perks).
 The latter presumably allows style perks, too, so you’ve got plenty of options to perk up style-less PCs.